 At the high level of decision making that is associated with policy on major public works and infrastructure projects, the corruption type itself is rather simple - it is collusion, favouritism and illicit influence in the decision making.
 The variation is not so much in the corruption type as in the different ways that the opportunity for corruption arise and are constrained and controlled, or not.
-Besides capture of the decision-making process by elites, other factors allowing illicit influence to remain unchecked or unobserved include poor coordination across the many bodies involved, endless complexity and biased intermediate-level decision making.
-Reform measures to prevent or address these include:
+Corrupt influence exists especially due to capture of the decision-making process by elites, to poor coordination across the many bodies involved, to the endless complexity of construction projects, and to biased intermediate-level decision making.

-- Government/agency commitment to transparency throughout the whole construction cycle - Clarity of ministry organisational structures and processes and in relevant agencies - Transparency of the decision-making process, including at the highest level - Integrity measures: Formal codes of conduct, asset declarations, declarations of conflicts of interest, chances for concerned individuals to speak up safely - Clarity of the project delivery structures - Involvement of independent scrutiny and perspectives - A constructive relationship with the construction industry and the related professional bodies
+Reform measures that the Ministry can take to prevent or address these are:

-Special analyses of possible illicit influence
+- 1. The government/agency makes a policy to commit to transparency throughout the whole construction cycle and establishes a team and structure to action this.
+This will include commitment to 'open contracting' - 2.
+Creating clarity in the ministry organisational structures and processes and in relevant agencies - 3.
+Adopting integrity measures, such as formal codes of conduct, asset declarations, declarations of conflicts of interest, chances for concerned individuals to speak up safely - 4.
+Requiring clarity of the project delivery structures - 5.
+Insisting on strong independent scrutiny - 6.
+Active engagement with the construction industry and the related professional bodies - 7.
+Conducting special analyses of possible illicit influence.